The Simplest Form of the Lorentz Transformations: Summary

-The conventional interpretation of quantum mechanics (QM) claims, that the wave function and the complete mathematical machinery is nothing but a tool to predict measurement outcomes.
-We do not support this view, but if we take this point of view serious for the sake of the argument, then nothing can prevent us from using the simplest approach.
-Since, if a formalism does not represent reality anyway, then why should it not be formulated as simple as possible?
+Algebraic equations appear in almost every branch of physics, but cases in which a theoretical framework demonstrates the physical significance of {\it all} mathematically possible terms are rare.
+In the majority of cases known to the author, the number of algebraically {\it possible} terms exceeds the number of physically {\it relevant} terms by far.
+This is different in the presented formalism: There are ten mathematically {\it possible} parameters that determine the form of a real Hamiltonian $4\times 4$-matrix (Eq.~\ref{eq_eqom}) and all ten parameters have their specific physical significance.

-The presented formalism allows for exactly ten para\-meters and each parameter can be identified with a phy\-sical quantity; a selection of terms is not required.
-This kind of one-to-one relation provides the proof of maximal simplicity and the legitimizes to speak of the simplest possible form of the Lorentz transformations.
-But beyond such formal considerations this approach allows for an exceptionally elegant and versatile treatment.
+This type of algebraic integrity provides the proof of maximal simplicity and the legitimizes to speak of the simplest possible form of the Lorentz transformations.
+Futhermore the presented approach allows for an exceptionally elegant and versatile treatment.

 As we have shown, the second moments of a phase space distribution of two coupled classical oscillators provide the signature of space-time geometry.
 Elsewhere we argued in some detail that and why the case of the real $4\times 4$ matrices is of special significance.
-Taken serious, this approach can be argued to provide strong arguments for the apparent dimensionality of space-time~\cite{qed_paper}.
+Taken serious, this approach can be argued to provide strong arguments for the apparent dimensionality of space-time~\cite{qed_paper,osc_paper}.

 \begin{appendix}